PascualHache/Boredom/README.md

 ## Features Status

-- Login
+### Login

 ✅ When the app starts, the user is taken to a public route called /login.

 ✅ The user must introduce a name before being able to enter the App.

 ✅ The name must be validated.
 Let it only introduce alphabetic characters.

 ✅ This name must be persisted in a way that can be used later on.
 If the user reloads the application it can pass directly to the dashboard.

 - Dashboard: Table

 ✅ Shows 10 random activities

-✅ Ability to search by name.
+✅ Ability to search by name

 ✅ Ability to order by column

 ✅ Button for retrieving new data from API (refresh)

-✅ Add multiple activities to favorites at the same time.
+✅ Add multiple activities to favorites at the same time

 ✅ Ask for more than 10 random activities and show a pagination to navigate between them (max 10 activities per page)

 - Side Panel